asimpletune/craigslist-roommate-ad/ad.md

 * Yourself (hopefully)

 Open house:
-* TBD - email to schedule a viewing
+* TBD for this weekend (either 06/16, 06/17 or both - bring your dad if we end up coming on Sunday <3)

+What to do next?
 Also, this place will go very quickly so please keep that in mind.
+Express your interest by sending an email!
+Doesn't have to be crazy, you can read the "enhanced version of the ad" (down below), to learn what we're like.
+In terms of what we're looking for, just you!
+Be yourself!

 **Enhanced version of ad:**